DFXLuna/Decaf/program5_readme.txt

 - Method and constructor overloading isn't currently supported yet.

+- This uses the C style of true and false

 - During the table dump, constructors are listed just like methods and they list a return type of void.